wp-plugins/tangofy/readme.txt

 Tangofy does three simple things:

 *   Replaces the 16×16 menu icons in the administration area of WordPress 2.7 with better icons!
-Either an included set —1 Fugue set, 1 Silk set, 2 Tango sets— or your own set!
+Either an included set —2 Fugue sets, 1 Silk set, 2 Tango sets— or your own set!
 *   Dispenses with Black & White icons.
 All link states have full colour.
 *   Hides the 32×32 icons.
 (Or shows them, if you prefer.)

 And it can speak any language you ask it to!
 It already speaks:

 *   English (default)
+*   Greek
-*   Greek, by Demetris
+*   Portuguese (Brazilian), by Fernando Lopes ([fernandolopes.com.br](http://www.fernandolopes.com.br/))
 *   Spanish, by Federico Bond ([federicobond.com.ar](http://www.federicobond.com.ar/))

 The Tango icon sets use icons from four projects:  GIMP, GNOME, Pidgin and Tango.
 Silk uses Silk Icons.
 Fugue uses Fugue Icons.